 The Crowsnest Highway offers views of Canada’s deadliest rockslide, the Frank Slide.
 For a bird’s-eye view, embark on a challenging 7.2km hike up Turtle Mountain, where you’ll witness breathtaking vistas of the slide and surrounding landscapes.

 You can easily and quickly access two different waterfalls from a trailhead on the edge of Waterton’s townsite.
-The Upper and Lower Bertha Falls hikes are well worth the walk with their stunning fall scenery of the falls and the lakes.
+The Upper and Lower Bertha Falls hikes are well worth the walk, as they have stunning waterfall scenery and lakes.

 This is one of Alberta’s darkest areas, providing some of the best stargazing in the province.
 Take a look back from one of Cypress Hills’ day-use areas to look on at endless starry skies.